-3. In a medium bowl, whisk together eggs and granulated sugar and then add the yogurt, coconut oil, and vanilla extract until combined.
-Add the essential oil here as well.
+3. In a medium bowl, whisk together eggs and granulated sugar and then add the yogurt, coconut oil, milk, and vanilla extract until combined.
+Add the essential oil or lemon extract here as well.

 4. Using a wooden spoon, fold wet ingredients into dry ingredients and mix everything together being sure not to mix it too much.

 5. In a small bowl sprinkle blueberries with 1-2 tablespoon flour and toss them until all blueberries are coated with thin layer of flour and then fold them really gently in the batter.